we-are-va/we-are-va.github.io/_work/world-surfaris.md

   media:
     image: "/uploads/world-surfaris_img_maldives.jpg"
     alt_text: ''
-  content: From developing content platforms to tap into whole new demographics through
+  content: "## From developing content platforms to tap into whole new demographics
-    to sophisticated ‘always on marketing’ techniques that use multiple trigger points to remind and entice users, We Are VA are proud of our long standing friendship with the World Surfaris team.
+    through to sophisticated ‘always on marketing’ techniques that use multiple trigger points to remind and entice users, We Are VA are proud of our long standing friendship with the World Surfaris team."
   headline: ''
 - template: gallery
   block: gallery